bmolnar91/workbook/module_oop.md

 #### What is the difference between checked exceptions and unchecked exceptions?
 Could you bring example for each?
-IN PROGRESS

-An 'exception' is an object that’s created when an error occurs in a Java program, and Java can’t automatically fix the error.
+An `Exception` is an object that’s created when an error occurs in a Java program, and Java can’t automatically fix the error.
 The exception object contains information about the type of error that occurred.

 The most important information — the cause of the error — is indicated by the name of the exception class used to create the exception.
 You usually don’t have to do anything with an exception object other than figure out which one you have.

-A 'checked exception' is an exception that the compiler requires you to provide for it one way or another.
+A *checked exception* is an exception that the compiler requires you to provide for it one way or another.
 If you don’t, your program doesn’t compile. //Checked when compiled//

-An 'unchecked exception' is an exception that you can provide for, but you don’t have to. //Checked at runtime//
+An *unchecked exception* is an exception that you can provide for, but you don’t have to. //Checked at runtime//

-//ALL exceptions other than Runtime Exceptions are known as Checked exceptions.//
+//ALL exceptions other than *runtime exceptions* are known as *checked exceptions*.//

-//Object <- Throwable <- Exception <- RuntimeException*; IOException, etc.//
+//`Object` <- `Throwable` <- `Exception` <- `RuntimeException`*; `IOException`, etc.//

 #### What is Error in Java and how does it relate to Exception?
-IN PROGRESS

-Errors indicate that something severe enough has gone wrong, the application should crash rather than try to handle the error.

 Exceptions are events that occurs in the code.
 A programmer can handle such conditions and take necessary corrective actions.

+Errors indicate that something severe enough has gone wrong, the application should crash rather than try to handle the error.

+Both `Error` and `Exception` are subclasses of the `Throwable` class.

+Errors belong to unchecked type and mostly occur at runtime.

+e.g. `StackOverflowError`

 #### When does 'finally' block run?
 What it is used for?
 Could you give an example from your projects when you would use 'finally'?
 The circumstances that prevent execution of the code in a finally block are:
-* The death of a Thread.
+* The death of a thread.
-* Using of the System.exit() method.
+* Using of the `System.exit()` method.
 * Due to an exception arising in the finally block.
-It always runs otherwise (even despite a return statement).
+It always runs otherwise (even despite a `return` statement).

-It's a good practice to use 'close()' inside finally block.
+It's a good practice to use `close()` inside finally block.
 You can be sure that all input and output streams are closed properly regardless of whether the exception occurs or not.
 It is the right place to close files, recover resources, and otherwise clean up after the code enclosed in the try block.

+//It's a good practice to use a *try-with-resources* statement for this instead.//

 #### What is the largest number you can work with in Java?
-java.math.BigInteger
+`java.math.BigInteger`

-(Integer.MAX_VALUE is approx. 2^31, which exceeds the 32bit memory.)
+(`Integer.MAX_VALUE` is approx. 2^31, which exceeds the 32-bit memory.)

-BigInteger can grow as large as your ram.
+`BigInteger` can grow as large as your RAM.

 #### When you use method overriding, can you change the access level of the method, from protected to public?
 Why?
 When you use method overriding, can you change the access level of the method, from public to protected?
 Why?
+Yes, and no.
-You can expand, but not narrow, the accessibility of an ovverriden method.
+You can broaden, but not narrow, the accessibility of an overriden method.

+It's a fundamental principle in OOP: the child class is a fully-fledged instance of the parent class, and must therefore present *at least* the same interface as the parent class.
+(Liskov substitution principle of SOLID)?

 //SUPERCLASS access modifier <= SUBCLASS access modifier//